matthewsalan/Google-Local-Scraper/README.md

 ## How to use

 Perform a Google search like you normally would.
 Be sure to include a location in the search, i.e. `coffee shops atlanta`, so the results will be relevant.
+Listed addresses for each results also include a links to view the result on Google Maps.

 ## Tooling
 * Javascript